wp-plugins/buzztarget/readme.txt

 8. Responsive / Mobile View.

 == Changelog ==

+= 3.0.0 =
+* Added:
+  - Customizable pins on the Map
+  - New Listings Map widgets
+  - Introduced Attachment Icons
+  - Introduced ability to search by Acres

 = 2.0.7 =
-* Customizable pins on the Map
 * Enhanced Short Code generator to allow for filtering listings by property type and listing type

 = 2.0.6 =